Pastor’s Message

 Parish Activities

-Our parish family life is enriched not only by our regular Sunday coffee hours after Mass, but also by the following events.
+Our parish family life is enriched not only by our regular Sunday fellowship after Mass, but also by the following events and activities:

 Parish Picnics

 Fr.
 Sr. Madej and friends enjoy our Fall picnicThe Church holds at least two picnics a year, one in early June and another in the Fall.
-Our picnics feature home made Polish foods, music, and games for children.
+Our picnics feature home made Polish foods.

-While raising funds for Church needs, these dinners give us and the local community an opportunity to socialize and enjoy some great home cooking.
-They include an Easter Dinner, Spaghetti Dinner, Chicken & Biscuit Dinner, Meatloaf Dinner, Soup & Dessert Sunday, and Polish Christmas Wigilia Dinner.
+While raising funds for our Church needs, these dinners give us and the local community an opportunity to socialize and enjoy some great home cooking.

 Our parish is part of the PNCC structure and one of seven parishes in the Mohawk Valley Seniorate.
 The Seniorate, in turn, is part of the Central Diocese headquartered in Scranton, PA, one of five Dioceses in the U.S. and Canada.
 Holy Cross parish is active at all levels of the Church structure, including: